craftingcity/RollHighOrDie/Magic Rules/Spellcasting.md

 In the context of Magic, Techniques are groups of Defined Spells or Spell Effects.
 Often, a Spellcaster will have access to multiple Techniques while specializing in a select few.
 Techniques are first categorized by complexity, one of Basic, Complex, or Epic, and then by Power Source.

 ## Costs of Spellcasting
-The manner in which you pay for a Spell's costs depend on the Feature that granted you the ability to cast Spells.
+The resource you use to pay for a Spell's costs depend on the Feature that granted you the ability to cast Spells, but the process of Casting any given Spell is largely the same across Features.

+To Cast a Spell,

 #### Succeeding in Arcane Casting
 When you attempt to cast Spells using 'Innate Spellcasting' or 'Learned Spellcasting', you gain the Spell's Effort Cost as Flux.
 When you gain Flux, if your current total Flux is greater than your Flux Capacity, you gain a stack of the 'Flux Overpressure' [[Condition]].